 According to Dr Sharib:-

-all human wisdom and understanding.
-He, in His power. position and
+human wisdom and understanding.
+He, in His power. position and status is so

 see 'The 99 Most Beautiful Names of Allah' by Dr Zahurul Hassan Sharib